sajedian/seek-and-speak/README.md

 <h1 align="left">Seek and Speak</h1>

-<p align="left">Seek and Speak is a word search game with speech recognition gameplay.
+<p align="left">Seek and Speak is a word search game similar to Boggle but with speech recognition gameplay.
 Built for iOS in Swift 5 using the Speech framework.</p>

 <p align="center"> <img width="300" src="images/screenshot-main.jpg"> </p>